Health Indicator Report of Preterm Birth

 State Target: 8.9 percent

 What Is Being Done?Approximately half of preterm births in Utah are due to complications of the pregnancy (multiple births, placental problems, fetal distress, infections) or maternal health factors such as high blood pressure or uterine malformations.
 The remaining preterm births have unexplained causes.
-In an effort to reduce the preterm birth rate, emphasis is being placed on maternal preconception health to help women achieve optimal health prior to pregnancy by stopping use of tobacco and alcohol, getting chronic diseases such as diabetes and high blood pressure under control, and obtaining an optimal pre-pregnancy weight.
+In an effort to reduce the preterm birth rate, emphasis is being placed on maternal preconception health to help women achieve optimal health prior to pregnancy.
+Some ways women can achieve optimal health would be to stop use of tobacco and alcohol, get chronic diseases such as diabetes and high blood pressure under control, and obtain an optimal pre-pregnancy weight.
 Early and continuous prenatal care is encouraged to detect problems that may arise during pregnancy.
+Women should be educated regarding the danger signs of pregnancy and the importance of recognition and treatment for these symptoms.
 Standards for assisted reproductive technology should be followed to reduce the frequency of twins or higher order multiple pregnancies.
-Women should be educated regarding the danger signs of pregnancy and the importance of recognition and treatment for these symptoms.
 Pregnant women should also be referred for appropriate services such as WIC and psychosocial counseling.
 Several recent clinical trials have demonstrated a substantial reduction in the rate of recurrent preterm birth in women receiving progesterone supplementation.
 Pregnant women who have had a previous spontaneous preterm birth, particularly in the immediately preceding pregnancy, should be offered progesterone supplement beginning at 16-20 weeks gestation.
-Progesterone supplementation has no beneficial effect in reducing preterm birth in women pregnant with multi-fetal pregnancies.
+Progesterone supplementation has no beneficial effect in reducing preterm birth in women pregnant with multi-fetal (twins, triplets, etc.) pregnancies.
 It is likely that the ability to more precisely define who is, and is not a candidate for this treatment will be improved in the next few years.
 In addition, the optimum dosage(s) and method(s) of administration remain uncertain.
-The maternal intervention group of the Utah Women and Newborn Quality Collaborative (UWNQC) consists of physicians, nurses, and administrators that represent the major healthcare systems, hospitals, State Department of Health and specialty organizations (American College of Obstetrics and Gynecology, American Academy of Pediatrics) involved with care of women and their unborn children.
+The maternal intervention group of the Utah Women and Newborn Quality Collaborative (UWNQC) consists of physicians, nurses, and administrators that represent the major healthcare systems, hospitals, Utah Department of Health, and specialty organizations (American College of Obstetrics and Gynecology, American Academy of Pediatrics) involved with care of women and their unborn children.
 Among the group are leaders in the field of preterm birth research and care-providers for women with all levels of risk for preterm birth.
 The group meets frequently to identify the most important issues to address in the state of Utah to improve the health of women and newborns.
 In addition, the group will design and implement plans to improve the quality of care provided in our state.
 The maternal intervention group has identified optimization of 17 alpha hydroxyprogesteronecaproate (17 P) use to prevent recurrent spontaneous preterm birth (SPTB) in women with a previous history of SPTB as the primary focus of our efforts for the next 1-2 years.